 Option 1 in the current CoOL proposals is essentially continuation of the current status quo.
-The transitional status currently applied in Australia would be made permanent there, while New Zealand would continue under its current arrangements without CoOL, retaining access to the Australian market under the Trans-Tasman Mutual Recognition Agreement.
+The transitional status currently applied in Australia would be made permanent there, while New Zealand would continue under its current arrangements without CoOL (apart from wine and wine products), retaining access to the Australian market under the Trans-Tasman Mutual Recognition Agreement.